December Gold Cup Preview, Tips, Runners & Trends (Christmas Meeting)

 December Gold Cup Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Cheltenham tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Cheltenham tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal Races at Cheltenham Racecourse section for links to these.

 Best Horse Racing Betting Sites 2025